Moth Collecting and Photography

 Taking pictures of live moths:

 There are many websites and blogs with helpful tips for taking pictures of live moths.
 One of the most detailed such sites is Chris Harlow’s guide to photographing moths.
 For a compilation of other useful sites, visit the National Moth Week’s moth photography page.
 In addition, check out this site for more helpful tricks.
-You may also be interested in looking at some of the websites where dedicated moth photographers have donate their images, including the Moth Photographers Group site, Butterflies and Moths of North America, and BugGuide.
+You may also be interested in looking at some of the websites where dedicated moth photographers have donated their images, including the Moth Photographers Group site, iNaturalist , Butterflies and Moths of North America, and BugGuide.
+There's also an annual National Moth Week , which is an organized, worldwide effort to document and bring attention to moth diversity.

 Taking pictures of preserved moth specimens: